unitedstates/nabors/pages/foreward.md

 be obtained only by tedious and generally inconvenient reference to the official Journals of the proceedings of the Senate and House of Representatives.
-Having now checked all of these reference for us from these journals and other little—noticed sources, Mr. Nabors makes a fundamental contribution to the job of researching legislation enacted from 1789 to 1903.
+Having now checked all of these reference for us from these journals and other little-noticed sources, Mr. Nabors makes a fundamental contribution to the job of researching legislation enacted from 1789 to 1903.

-vii

 This work was very much inspired by necessity and by its author's fortunate proximity to an incomparable collection of